digital-blueprint/relay-blob-bundle/doc/api.md

 Imagine that you have uploaded a file and got back the identifier `de1aaf61-bc52-4c91-a679-bef2f24e3cf7`.
 Therefore, you know that you can access the file using the `/blob/files/de1aaf61-bc52-4c91-a679-bef2f24e3cf7` endpoint.
 However, you also need to specify the `bucketID`, `creationTime`, `action` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.
 `action` is the action you want the endpoint to perform.
-For get requests, this could be `GETONE` or `GETALL` depending on if you want to get a collection of resources or a single resource.
+For GET requests, this could be `GETONE` or `GETALL` depending on if you want to get a collection of resources or a single resource.
 The endpoint `/blob/files/{identifier}` is used to get one resource, therefore the correct action to use is `GETONE`, all other would fail.

 Assuming the above mentioned setting, the url part so far would look like this:
 ```